-Bali Hai Golf Club is the only championship golf course located directly on the Las Vegas strip.
-The closing of the Wynn Golf Club assured this distinction.
-Don’t think that this convenience suggests a common golf experience.
+Bali Hai Golf Club was the only championship golf course located directly on the Las Vegas strip.
+The reopening of the Wynn Golf Club eliminated this distinction.
+Don’t think this convenience suggests a common golf experience.
 Bali Hai Golf Club attempts to recreate the beauty and drama of the South Pacific.
 An award-winning clubhouse of Balinese architecture developed from ancient Hindu, and Japanese aesthetic principles continue the South Pacific theme.
 Unfortunately, there is not a full driving range, a disappointment for such an impressive club.

-There are 2,500 soaring palm trees and more than 100,000 tropical plants.
-Seven acres of water features were constructed that affect play on eight holes.
-Adding an extra bit of flavor to the transition areas was nicely accomplished through the liberal additional of Augusta white sand and black volcanic rock outcroppings.
+There are 2,500 soaring palm trees and over 100,000 tropical plants.
+They constructed seven acres of water features that affect play on eight holes.
+They accomplish the unique flavor in transition areas through the liberal additional of “Augusta-like” white sand and black volcanic rock outcroppings.

 Ranked #13 in Nevada according to Golf Magazines 2016-17 ranking.